-Exposure to liquidity risk for the Fund may arise from the requirement to meet daily unit holder redemption requests.
+Exposure to liquidity risk for the Fund may arise from the requirement to meet daily unit holder redemption requests or to fund foreign exchange related cash flow requirements.

-The Fund manages liquidity risk by investing the majority of its assets in investments that can be readily disposed of.
+Liquidity risk is managed by investing the majority of its assets in investments that are traded in an active market and can be readily disposed of.

 In order to manage the Fund's overall liquidity, the Responsible Entity has the discretion to reject an application for units and to defer or adjust redemption of units if the exercise of such discretion is in the best interests of unit holders.
-The Fund did not reject or withhold any redemptions during 2022 and 2023.
+The Fund did not reject or withhold any redemptions during 2023 and 2022.